Coping with the “New Normal”: Living Under the Specter of COVID-19

 - Start a gratitude journal, reminding yourself of the things you have to be grateful for each day

-- Create some affirmations to reassure yourself.
-Write down on cards sayings such as, “I am strong!”, “I am a survivor”, “I am creative and will find solutions to my problems”, “Adversity is an opportunity for change”… Repeat those affirmations several times a day until you believe them!
+- Create some affirmations to change your negative thinking.
+Write down on cards or post-its sayings such as, “I am strong!”, “I am a survivor”, “I am creative and will find solutions to my problems”, “Adversity is an opportunity for change”… Repeat those affirmations several times a day until you believe them!

 - Reach out to friends and family.
 You may be socially distancing, but you can still call, write, text, or video chat with them.
 Don’t wait for them to call you.
 They feel just as isolated as you do!

 - Reach outside yourself and help those in need.
-Helping others gets your mind off your own problems and feels good.
-Is there something you could do from home – making face masks for healthcare workers, delivering groceries to those who are homebound, calling someone who lives alone and has little support, planting a garden for the food bank, donating to a charity….
+Helping others gets your mind off your own problems and feels empowering.
+Is there something you could do from home – making something special for homebound people, delivering groceries to those who are homebound, calling someone who lives alone and has little support, planting a garden for the food bank, donating to a charity….

 - Engage in pleasurable activities.
-Play games, read, watch videos, do art or craft projects, go for a hike or picnic or take a ride in the country, work in the garden, do home improvement projects, bake or cook your favorite things, listen to music, write, have a bubble bath, laugh…?
+Play games, read, watch videos, do art or craft projects, go for a hike or picnic or take a ride in the country, work in the garden, do home improvement projects, bake or cook your favorite things, listen to music, write, have a bubble bath, host a virtual party, laugh…?

 - Keep your mind active.
 Learn something new, do word puzzles or Sudoku, take an online class, learn a new language, improve your computer skills….